 Why is my microwave smoking?

-What causes smoke in microwaves?
+What causes smoke in microwave ovens?

 How to prevent smoke in microwaves?

-How to clean a smoke-stained microwave?
+How to clean a smoky microwave oven?

-How to properly maintain your microwave?
+How to properly maintain your microwave oven?

 - Wipe up any spills immediately.

-If your microwave is smoking, it’s important to take immediate action to ensure your safety and the safety of those around you.
+If there is smoke coming from your microwave, it is important to take immediate action to ensure your safety and the safety of those around you.
 Here are four steps to take if your microwave is smoking: